 If printed objects are not sticking to the build plate, try these solutions:

 If you're not sure, press NAO's chest button once.
-The robot should say his IP address (write it down, you'll need it).
+The robot should say its IP address (write it down, you'll need it).

-3/ Open the software PuTTY and type your NAO's IP address in the "HOST NAME" field.
+3. Open PuTTY and type your NAO's IP address in the "HOST NAME" field.
 Confirm by clicking on "OPEN".

 So you just received your new NAO robot... the first thing you want to do is charge it for at least 90 minutes.
 Another tip to keep the battery fresh, you should charge it at least once every 90 days (especially if you are not going to be using it for a period of time).
-As an example, summertime, when you go on break, charge it before you go and charge it once again when you return, this will keep the lithium ion battery from depleting and good to go.
+As an example, summertime, when you go on break, charge it before you go and charge it once again when you return, this will keep the lithium ion battery from depleting.

-Now, enjoy your NAO robot have a great day
+Now, enjoy your NAO robot and have a great day

 Are you interested in having a NAO Robot?
 Ask for a Price Quote Request!